United States Electoral College: Efforts to abolish or reform

+More resolutions have been submitted to amend the U.S. Electoral College mechanism than any other part of the constitution.
 Since 1800, over 700 proposals to reform or eliminate the system have been introduced in Congress.
 Proponents of these proposals argued that the electoral college system does not provide for direct democratic election, affords less-populous states an advantage, and allows a candidate to win the presidency without winning the most votes.
-None of these proposals have received the approval of two-thirds of Congress and three-fourths of the states required to amend the Constitution.
+None of these proposals has received the approval of two thirds of Congress and three fourths of the states required to amend the Constitution.
+Ziblatt and Levitsky argue that America has by far the most difficult constitution to amend, which is why reform efforts have stalled in America.